 Considerations: Damned Sorceress or 2nd Blue Stripes Scout instead of Tridam Infantry.
 Gimpy Gerwin, Aguara, Unicorn and Chironex. -Spyro

-Adda’s Leader ability provides you with either an even stronger Hubert when you have the last say, or the option to always remove a crucial unit.
+Adda’s leader ability provides you with either an even stronger Hubert when you have the last say or the option to remove a key unit.

-Strengths: With last say, Adda offers one of the biggest swings in the game.
+Strengths: With last say, Adda offers the biggest swings in Gwent.
 She walks the fine line between an engine deck and a control deck.

 Weaknesses: Similar to the last patch, Adda is quite vulnerable to being bled.
-When you don't have the last say, her Leader ability often doesn't provide as many points or utility as Meve or Henselt would.
+When you don't have the last say, her leader ability often doesn't provide as many points or utility as Meve or Henselt would.
 Your engines are easier to remove.
-This version of the deck is more of a glass cannon.

-Considerations: Count Caldwell, Cursed Knight and Necromancy.
+Considerations: Caldwell, Cursed Knight and Necromancy.
 Unicorn and Chironex.
 Prince Villem, Summoning Circle, Aguara. -SirLoathing

 Brouver Traps is one of the best decks in a longer R3.
 There are several versions.
-Some of them are all in on traps, while the version I’m sharing runs Ragh Nar Roog.
-This is a modification of the list I used to reach the highest pro ladder score last season.
+Some of them are all in on Traps, while the version I’m sharing runs Ragh Nar Roog.
+This is a modification of the list I used to reach the best pro ladder score last season.

-Weaknesses: Can be really bad in a short round.
+Weaknesses: Can be bad in a short round.
 Struggles against proactive decks with a lot of points.
-Weak to Artifact and weather removal.
+Weak to artifact and weather removal.

 Strengths: The deck features a variety of engines, immune units and removal, backed up with large handbuff.
 This can make it very difficult for your opponent to get their own engines online, while also interacting with your buffed units.
 Since your game plan involves giving up R1, it puts the onus of pushing R2 on the opponent.
-Don't be shy and use your Leader ability.
-Handbuff and Gabor's Resilience allow you to stay in control.
+Don’t be shy with your leader ability.
+Handbuff and Gabor allow you to stay in control.

-Considerations: Mahakam Volunteers, Scout, Caldwell, Toruviel, Gimpy Gerwin, Enraged Ifrit, Roach, Cleaver and Geralt of Rivia. -SirLoathing
+Considerations: Volunteers, Scout, Caldwell, Toruviel, Gimpy Gerwin, Enraged Ifrit, Roach, Carlo Varese, Geralt of Rivia. -SirLoathing